 Hepburn was born in Hartford, Connecticut, on May 12, 1907, and following her death on June 29, 2003, she was buried in her family's plot at Cedar Hill Cemetery.

 Cedar Hill Cemetery is located at 453 Fairfield Avenue in Hartford, and gates are open from 7 a.m. until dusk daily.
-The historic cemetery dates to 1866 and is also the final resting place for other Hartford notables including firearms inventor and manufacturer Samuel Colt, financier J.P.
-Morgan and poet Wallace Stevens.
-The cemetery is listed on the National Register of Historic Places.
+The historic cemetery dates to 1866 and is listed on the National Register of Historic Places.
 Exploring the cemetery's scenic grounds is one of Hartford's overlooked but most intriguing free things to do.

 On a nice day, the cemetery is a peaceful and contemplative place for a jog or stroll.
 Many of the historic headstones and tombs are works of art and fascinating monuments to the passage of time.
 The layout is a bit unpredictable, so you may want to take a look at the cemetery map (.pdf file) before your visit.

 With 270 acres to roam, how will you ever find the grave site of one of Hartford's most notable natives?
-It took me a bit of time when I went in search of her modest headstone, so here are a few tips:
+It can take a bit of time to search for her surprisingly modest headstone, so here are a few tips:

 - Katharine Hepburn's grave is located on the west side of Section 10 at Cedar Hill Cemetery.